 Do you want to work as a team with your colleagues to improve confidence in the assays that are critical to getting your cell therapy products to market?

 As the saying goes, “If you can’t measure something, you can’t improve it.”
 So please join us as we examine approaches for improving confidence in measurements critical for cell therapy products!

 Content: The first morning will cover strategies for achieving confidence in measurements, such as traceability, reference materials, validation, uncertainty analysis & inter-laboratory testing.
-In the afternoon, we will breakout into sessions focused on specific measurements, such as cell counting, viability and functional tests.
-On the second morning, report-outs will lead discussion on the key steps that were identified for improving the confidence in the cell measurements that were examined.
+In the afternoon, we will break out into sessions focused on specific measurements, such as cell counting, viability, and functional tests.
+On the second morning, report-outs will lead the discussion on the key steps that were identified for improving the confidence in the cell measurements that were examined.